CashScript/cashscript/website/docs/sdk/instantiation.md

 title: Contract Instantiation
 ---

-Before interacting with smart contracts on the BCH network, the CashScript SDK needs to instantiate a `Contract` object.
+Before interacting with a smart contract on the BCH network, the CashScript SDK needs to instantiate a `Contract` object.
 This is done by providing the contract's information and constructor arguments.
-After this instantiation, the CashScript SDK can interact with BCH contracts.
+After this instantiation, the CashScript SDK can interact with the BCH contract.

 :::note
 CashScript only offers a JavaScript SDK, but CashScript contracts can be integrated into other languages as well.
 Because there are no ready-to-use SDKs available for them, this is considered advanced usage.
 :::

 ## Contract class
 The `Contract` class is used to represent a CashScript contract in a JavaScript object.
 These objects can be used to retrieve information such as the contract's address and balance.
-They can be used to interact with the contract by calling the contract's functions.
+They can also be used to interact with the contract by calling the contract's functions.

 ### Constructor
 ```ts